IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-### EXTRA: Start with Internet Of thing and Banking APIs
+### EXTRA: Start with Internet Of thing and the banking API

 This section will give you some guidelines to start coding Banking APIs using IOT devices.